jina-ai/clip-as-service/README.md

 num_parallel_calls = 4
 num_clients = num_parallel_calls * 2  # should be at least greater than `num_parallel_calls`

-# generating a pool of clients
+# start a pool of clients
 bc_clients = [BertClient(show_server_config=False) for _ in range(num_clients)]